Q. Can Cashflow Plan be used

 Saving Cashflow Plan files using compatibility mode.

-1. Avail of Excel 2007’s compatibility mode to ensure
+1. Avail of Excel’s compatibility mode to ensure that

 Adding frequently-used Cashflow Plan macros to Excel's Quick Access Toolbar.